Mount Pleasant Town Council backing local shrimpers through resolution

 “If we get this economic declaration, you know federally, because trade policies are basically all federal, it will stop that dumping from foreign markets and it will let the world know that we’re going to have fair trade when it comes to seafood,” said the mayor.

-To view a list of restaurants and markets who support the local shrimping industry, click here.
+To view a list of restaurants and markets that support the local shrimping industry, click here.